 - Name and current rank, institutional affiliation, email address, mailing address and phone number.

 - Research area, distinction in the field, and relevance to candidate's work.

-- A clear indication of those suggested by the candidate or by the review committee.
+- Clear indication of those suggested by the candidate or by the review committee.

 Electronic Communications with Evaluators Folder

 All electronic communications involving university faculty/staff and any evaluators, potential evaluators, or other individuals contacted in connection with this review.
 This includes those who declined to write an evaluation.
 Communication should be saved in separate folders including:

 Those Who Agreed But Did Not Send A Letter